adey-px/cluster-music/README.md

 ## 5.0 Deployment
+Please note that the steps listed here are learnt directly from Boutique Ado project and I have documented them as I followed to deploy this project.
 1. At the terminal, install Heroku cli and login to it using registered email & password on heroku site
 2. Pip3 install required packages which are psycopg2-binary and gunicorn
 3. Freeze the requirements and direct them to requirements.txt